Barry Clifton Foote

 - Born February 16, 1952 in Smithfield, NC USA

-Barry Foote had two major league careers.
-He was named to the 1974 Topps All-Star Rookie Team for the Montreal Expos in 1974 and his solid play caused the Expos to shift another young catcher, Gary Carter, to right field when he came up in 1975.
-Foote led the National League in sacrifice flies that first season.
-Foote's performance diminished over the following two seasons, and new Expos manager Dick Williams picked Carter as his starting catcher prior to the 1977 season, relegating Foote to the bench.
+Foote was installed as Montreal's starting catcher in 1974, hitting .262 with 11 home runs, and was named to the 1974 Topps All-Star Rookie Team.
+He also led the National League in sacrifice flies that first season.
+His solid play caused the Expos to shift another young catcher, Gary Carter, to right field when he came up in 1975, but Foote's performance diminished over the following two seasons.
+New Expos manager Dick Williams picked Carter as his starting catcher prior to the 1977 season, relegating Foote to the bench.

 Minor League Managing Record